Classic Pumpkin Pie

 Tie on your apron and hop in the kitchen.
 Here’s a quick overview of how to make this delicious autumn treat.
 For more detailed instructions, scroll to the recipe card below.

 • Blind bake the pie crust.
 Place the pie crust in a deep dish 9-inch pie pan and crimp the edges.
-Pre-bake the crust according to package directions.
+Add weights and pre-bake the crust according to package directions or by following my blind baking instructions.

 • Make the filling.
 Whisk together the pumpkin puree, eggs, and light brown sugar.
 Then, mix in the remaining ingredients.